Facebook pixel tracking

 The moment Sarah offers ownership stakes in exchange for money, she's dealing with securities.
 The Securities Act of 1933 governs exactly how she can do this legally.

-The same law applies whether you're raising $50,000 for cupcakes or $50 million for a hedge fund.
+The same law applies whether you're raising $50,000 for cupcakes or $50 million for a tech startup.
 Let's break down what you need to know.

 What is a Security?